 Launches the NFP-6K flow processors.
 Makes fundamental improvements in the NFP silicon architecture: adds 40GbE and 100GbE ports, 5X more processing cores, a distributed mesh switching fabric, multiple integrated PCIe Gen3 interfaces, increased multi-threading performance between processing, accelerator and memory elements in the silicon, and DRAM-based wild-card matching capability.

 Demonstrates P4 and C based programming on its SmartNICs, allowing users to change the behavior of networking hardware in cloud-based SDN and NFV deployments at the speed at which one can change open source networking software in servers.

-Introduces its fourth generation of 10/40GbE SmartNICs, branded as Agilio intelligent server adapters, using the new NFP-4K and production ready Agilio OVS software.
+Introduces its fourth generation of 10/40GbE SmartNICs, branded as SmartNICs, using the new NFP-4K and production ready Agilio OVS software.
 Announces roadmap to support 25GbE, Contrail vRouter and Linux Firewall during the course of the year.